MAdem01/el-proyecte-grande-sprint-1/README.md

 2. Open the pom.xml File in your IDE as a project

+3. Create a database

-3. Set the environment variables:
+4. Set the environment variables:

 * **DATABASE_URL** — URL to connect by to your database
 * **DATABASE_USERNAME** — Username used to log into the database